 Non-EU Citizens: Proof of health insurance, letter of acceptance from Aalto, proof of financial means to support your studies, few passport-sized photographs, prescriptions if you are on medication and some euros (cash).

 - Please ensure you have a place to stay before arriving to Finland, as the university does not have any emergency housing or guest rooms.
-Hotels are expensive and may be fully booked, and finding a place to stay may take a while.
+Hotels are expensive and may be fully booked at the time, and finding a more permanent place to stay may take a while.

 - Find out how, where and when to get the keys to your accommodation and who to contact, as most housing offices close early (around 4.00pm on weekdays) and are unlikely to be open at the weekends.

 - Please check the details of your housing carefully before arrival, as student housing may not have furniture, electricity, bedding or cutlery when you arrive, and it may take a while to get these things arranged and this may also affect your budget.

 - Travelling with a taxi from the airport may cost up to 60 euros (please check the exact fare from the driver before the trip).

 - Staying in a hotel even for a few days may cost you a month’s rent as the capital region is often very busy in the autumn and most places are fully booked.